-Bowles and Gintis (2002) stress that parents do not only provide the financial means for the education of their offspring.
-They also hand on important endowments to their children-cognitive ability and personality traits.
-Surveying decades of research, Plomin et al. (2008) show that both types of endowments are genetically inheritable to some extent.
-In a study on Germany Anger and Heineck (2010) corroborate that for cognitive ability.
-After birth the development of the offspring's abilities and personality is affected by a wealth of factors-for instance by the parents' education or parenting skills (see e.g., Cunha and Heckman, 2008; Feinstein et al., 2004).
-In terms of the model of Becker and Tomes (1986) it is not relevant which part or how much of the inherited endowment is due to genetic inheritance or due to imitating and learning from parents.
+Bowles/Gintis (2002) stress that parents do not only provide the financial means for the education of their offspring.
+They also hand on important endowments to their children.
+Surveying decades of research, Plomin et al. (2008) show that both cognitive ability and personality traits are genetically inheritable to some extent.4 After birth the development of the offspring's abilities and personality is affected by a wealth of factors including the parents' education or parenting skills (see e.g., Cunha/Heckman, 2008; Feinstein/Duckworth/Sabates, 2004).
+In terms of the model of Becker/Tomes (1986) it is not relevant which part or how much of the inherited endowment is due to genetic inheritance or due to imitating and learning from parents.
 Both channels are equally included in their model.

 Ability and personality on the other hand are related to the propensity of attaining education.
-The survey by Colquitt et al. (2000) on personality traits that influence training participation reveals that locus of control (see Rotter, 1966), anxiety (see McCrae and John, 1992) and self-efficacy (see Bandura, 1994) are the most predictive traits.
-Moreover, Fouarge et al. (2010) empirically find several personality traits that strongly influence the willingness to participate in on-the-job training.
-Cawley et al. (2001) and Heckman et al. (2006) give an overview of studies that show the strong positive relationship between cognitive ability and educational attainment.
-Cognitive skills and personality traits also positively influence wages (e.g., Green and Riddell, 2003; Heineck, 2011; Heineck and Anger, 2010).
-By reducing liquidity constraints these endowments also foster human capital investments indirectly.
+The survey by Colquitt/LePine/Noe (2000) on personality traits that influence training participation reveals that locus of control (cf. Rotter, 1966), anxiety (cf. McCrae/John, 1992) and self-efficacy (cf. Bandura, 1994) are the most predictive traits.
+Moreover, Fouarge/Schils/de Grip (2010) empirically find several personality traits that strongly influence the willingness to participate in on-the-job training.
+Cawley/Heckman/Vytlacil (2001) and Heckman/Stixrud/Urzua (2006) give an overview of studies that show the strong positive relationship between cognitive ability and educational attainment.
+Cognitive skills and personality traits also positively influence wages (e.g., Green/Riddell, 2003; Heineck, forthcoming; Heineck/Anger, 2010).
+By reducing liquidity constraints, these endowments also foster human capital investments indirectly.

 Moreover, ability and personality are interrelated.
-Results on the relationship between cognition and temporal discounting indicate that the higher one's abilities, the lower one's discount rate (Dohmen et al., 2010; Frederick, 2005; Kirby et al., 2005).
+Results on the relationship between cognition and temporal discounting indicate that the higher one's abilities, the lower one's discount rate (Dohmen et al., 2010; Frederick, 2005; Kirby/Winston/Santiesteban, 2005).
 Applying this to human capital theory, which states that the higher the discount rate the lower the probability of investment in human capital, it follows that the higher a person's ability, the lower her discount rate, the more likely will she participate in education.

-To sum up, family background both indirectly and directly influences the incidence of nonformal training.
+To sum up, family background influences the incidence of non-formal training both indirectly and directly.
 Smarter parents are better educated and thus have higher incomes.
 They are able to invest more in their offspring's formal education.
 This in turn puts children on a path of continued education in later life.
 It follows that they have more access to non-formal training in later life just by having enjoyed better initial conditions than people from a less educated family background.
 Apart from this indirect effect, ability and favourable personality traits inherited from parents directly increase educational attainment.
 These endowments lead to higher training motivation, a higher willingness to finance training and more learning success.
-Similar conclusions can be drawn from the sociological literature on the concept of cultural capital (see e.g., Boudon, 1974; Bourdieu, 1986).